 July 1 is approaching fast.
 This year, amongst the usual raft of business and taxation changes ushered in by the Federal Government, 2019 will see the introduction of the ‘Single Touch Payroll’ initiative by the ATO.

 First enacted in the Budget Savings (Omnibus) Bill of 2016 as part of the drive towards a more digitally-enabled Government, Single Touch Payroll (STP) is a compulsory new initiative being introduced to provide real-time visibility over the accuracy and timeliness of an organisation’s payroll processes.
 Used effectively, it will help to deliver benefits to the ATO, employers and employees by streamlining the administration of employee payroll, tax and superannuation obligations for Australian businesses.

 What does it mean?

-From 1 July 2018 all Australian companies and businesses with 20 or more employees must use STP-enabled software to report their tax and super information to the ATO.
+From 1 July 2019 all Australian companies and businesses with 19 or less employees must use STP-enabled software to report their tax and super information to the ATO.
 Rather than be an end-of-year process as it is now, you will be required to report the following information either on or before every pay run:

 - Employee payments such as salaries and wages

 It’s worth noting businesses that from July 1 2018, all businesses with 20 employees have had to use STP-enabled software.
 It will now be mandatory for ALL businesses to report their tax and super information through STP from July 1 2019.

 Why is it being introduced?